Jayant Sinha

-In May 2014, he was elected to the Lok Sabha, representing the Bharatiya Janata Party from Hazaribagh, Jharkhand.
+In May 2014, he was elected to the Lok Sabha as MP, representing the Bharatiya Janata Party from his hometown Hazaribagh in Jharkhand.
 In the 2019 general elections, Sinha was re-elected as Member of Parliament from the same constituency with a record majority.

+During his time as a two-term Member of Parliament, Sinha represented nearly 3 million people in a region heavily reliant on coal mining and facing significant economic and developmental challenges.
+Throughout his tenure, he focused on various infrastructure improvements, including upgrading transportation systems, enhancing healthcare and educational facilities, and supporting initiatives like the Akshaya Patra food program.
+These efforts were aimed at addressing local challenges, fostering growth in the community, and contributing to the overall welfare of the region's residents.

 Sinha's prior business experience includes twelve years with McKinsey & Company as a partner in the Boston and Delhi offices.
 At McKinsey, Sinha co-led the global Software and IT Services practice.
 He was most recently a partner at Omidyar Network.
 Sinha led ON's overall investment strategy and operations in India.
-He also spent several years as a Managing Director at Courage Capital, a global special situations hedge fund.
+He also spent several years as a managing director at Courage Capital, a global special situations hedge fund.

 Personal life

-He was born in a religious Chitraguptvanshi Kayastha family in Giridih, Jharkhand, where his father, Yashwant Sinha, was stationed as an IAS officer.
+He was born in a Chitraguptvanshi Kayastha family in Giridih, Jharkhand, where his father, Yashwant Sinha, was stationed as an IAS officer.
 In his youth, Jayant lived in Bihar, Delhi and Germany.
 He was educated at St. Michael's High School, Patna and St. Columba's School, Delhi.
 In 1980, Jayant passed the JEE while in the 11th grade on his first attempt, and was admitted to Indian Institute of Technology Delhi.
 He was awarded the IIT Delhi's Distinguished Alumni Award in October 2015.
 While at IIT, Sinha met his future wife Punita, and they were married in 1986.
 They have two sons.

 After graduating from IIT Delhi in 1985, Sinha enrolled at the University of Pennsylvania, and completed a Master of Science in Energy Management & Policy in 1986.
 Later, Sinha also attended Harvard Business School, and obtained an MBA with Distinction in 1992.